We firmly believe that every student deserves a top-quality education. The MA in Special Education program:

-Full-time work can be accommodated depending on the circumstances of the student.
-All courses are offered from 5:30-8:00 PM.
-Students completing an internship at the Lab School will not be able to work full-time.
+Full-time work may be accommodated depending on the circumstances of the student.
+All SELD courses are offered from 5:30-8:00 PM.

-Students who require internship credits complete a year-long internship at the Lab School of Washington.
-Students completing the program in one year typically start their internship during their first semester.
+Students who require student teaching credits complete a year-long placement at a partner school site.
+Students completing the program in one year typically start their student teaching placement during their first semester.

-During the year that the internship take place, students at The Lab School are in classrooms from 7:45 a.m. to 12:30 p.m.
-Students often work part-time jobs in the afternoon between internship and class.
+During the year that your student teaching placement occurs, you are in a classroom from 7:45 a.m. to 12:30 p.m.
+Students may work part-time jobs in the afternoon between student teaching placement and class.

 (Sept-June academic year of placement)

 Do I have to take the Praxis CORE to be admitted?